1. Show pending tasks and the active-compaction table.

 Active compaction remaining time : 0h01m03s

-Rollback Path: If the remaining bytes rebound > 200 GiB, re-run Phase 2 script with conservative scaling (new_tp = current_tp * 1.5, new_cc = current_cc + 1).
+Rollback Path: If remaining bytes rebound > 200 GiB, re-run the resolver with conservative scaling (new_tp = current_tp * 1.5, new_cc = current_cc + 1).

-# 2. Restore baseline compaction parameters
+# 2. Restore baseline compaction parameters.

 nodetool setcompactionthroughput 16